PInvoke Support

-hybridclr has always supported calling extern functions defined in AOT, but since v8.0.0, it supports defining extern functions in hot-update code.
+HybridCLR has always supported calling extern functions defined in AOT, but starting from v8.0.0, it supports defining extern functions in hot update code.

-Supporting extern functions relies on the runtime to find function symbols in dynamic link libraries.
-It works properly on most platforms, but not on iOS.
+This extern function feature depends on runtime lookup of function symbols in dynamic link libraries.
+It works normally on most platforms but cannot run on iOS.

 Platform | Support |